etoanik/tna/README.md

 # TransAsia

-This is a Python code for checking TransAisa Airways' passenger ticket.
+This is a Python code for checking TransAisa Airways' passenger ticket available.

 ## Requirement